craftingcity/RollHighOrDie/Core RHoD/Selections Glossary/Ailment.md

 While you are 'Blinded', you cannot establish Line of Sight.

 #### Dazed
-While you are 'Dazed'
+While you are 'Dazed', when you gain Action Points at the beginning of your turn,

 #### Infected
 While you are 'Infected'

 #### Poisoned
-While you are 'Poisoned'
+While you are 'Poisoned', at the beginning of your turn, you take 1d4 Poison Damage for each stack of 'Poisoned' you have.

 ## Arcane Ailments
 ## Divine Ailments